citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/configure-service-attribute.md

     support services and configuration items.
 In this design is defined which support services will be used to carry out the core service;

--   **Business Processes: allows you to link the business processes that are supported by the service;
+-   **Business Processes**: allows you to link the business processes that are supported by the service;

 -   **Enable Service**: allows you to link support / technical services.
 These